Official name – Republic of Uganda.

 Travelling to Uganda

-- By air – Entebbe International Airport, which lies 40 km from the capital Kampala, is serviced by a number of international airlines.
+- By air – Entebbe International Airport, which lies 40 km from the capital Kampala, is serviced by several international airlines.

 - Driving – Driving (international driving licence required) in Uganda is on the left-hand side and traffic signs are international.